UMEP-dev/UMEP-Docs/docs/source/pre-processor/Meteorological Data Download data (ERA5).rst

 * Considerations：
       -  **Spatial resolution**: The ERA5 data are provided for half-degree grid boxes.
 In regions with substantial heterogeneity within these grid boxes data at the grid-box scale may be not be representative of your study site (e.g. mountainous regions, urban areas).
+      -  **Downloading long time series**: The cdsapi can sometime be very busy and slow.
+The we recommend you to use www.shinyweatherdata.com where the same data can be downloaded at much faster speed.